-→ The typical two approaches are: sequential interrupt processing by interrupt request while an interrupt is being processed, all interrupts will be disabling processed sequentially (usually PSW contains a bit for this purpose); nested interrupt different priorities, processing - all the interrupts may be assigned so that whenever an interrupt occurs while an interrupt handler is running, their priorities will be compared first, and the further action will be determined according to the result.
-These two approaches by the following figures: are illustrated a) Sequential Interrupt Processing disable interrupts while an interrupt is being processed.
+The typical two approaches are: sequential interrupt processing - by disabling interrupt request while an interrupt is being processed, all interrupts will be processed sequentially (usually PSW contains a bit for this purpose); nested interrupt processing - all the interrupts may be assigned different priorities, so that whenever an interrupt occurs while an interrupt handler is running, their priorities will be compared first, and the further action illustrated will be determined according to the result.
+These two approaches are by the following figures:

+a) Sequential Interrupt Processing

+→Two approaches can be taken to dealing with multiple interrupts.
+The first is to disable interrupts while an interrupt is being processed.
 A disabled interrupt simply means that the processor ignores any new interrupt request signal.
 If an interrupt occurs during this time, it generally remains pending and will be checked by the processor after the processor has re-enabled interrupts.